 "You're a tough little tadpole to love..."

-The currently unnamed Translator's Song from The Devil's Carnival Part 2 has the honor of being an ear worm before the movie has even been filmed, thanks to Terrance Zdunich and Saar Hendleman's performance during the Repo/TDC tour.
+"Good Little Dictation Machines" from The Devil's Carnival Part 2 had the honor of being an ear worm before the movie had even been filmed, thanks to Terrance Zdunich and Saar Hendleman's performance during the Repo/TDC tour.

 Ship Tease: Various times, between various couples, particulary Wick and the Magician, who spend an awful lot of time hanging off each other (which is Hilarious in Hindsight considering that their characters in Repo!
 (Luigi and Shilo) were quite the popular ship themselves)...